pyzo/zoof-website/index.rst

     </div>

     <div class="col-md-4 col-sm-6">
-      <h4><i class="fa fa-beer"></i> Always free</h4>
+      <h4><i class="fa fa-heart"></i> Always free</h4>
-      Zoof is free and always will be.
-To make Zoof sustainable, we sell the Zoof Plus edition.
-The extra features in Plus are of cosmetic nature;
-      the free version has no restrictions in functionality.
+      We believe that everyone should have access to good tools: Zoof is free and always will be.
+The extra features in Zoof Plus are of cosmetic nature, the free version has no restrictions in functionality.
     </div>

     </div>